ataberkkoroglu/Library/README.md

    compilation terminated.
   If You see that,pass to fifth step.

-5. Write gcc -c Triangle.c Main.c-)
+5. Write gcc -c Triangle.c Main.c
-6. Write gcc -o Main.exe Triangle.o Main.o-)
+6. Write gcc -o Main.exe Triangle.o Main.o
 7. Write Main.exe For Executing.
 8. Anymore, you can use Main.c without editor.